fabiomaulo/unhaddins/readme.txt

 Before you run any test you must:
 1-Create a Database named uNhAITests
-2-Copy each hibernate.cfg.template from uNhAddIns.XYZAdapters.Tests to his respective Bin\Debug folder, rename the file to hibernate.cfg.xml and change the connection settings to fit your needs.
-Optionally you can set the file as read only to prevent Visual Studio delete it in each build.
+2-Copy each hibernate.cfg.template from uNhAddIns.XYZAdapters.Tests to his respective project folder, rename the file to hibernate.cfg.xml and change the connection settings to fit your needs.
-4-Copy one template from "uNhAddIns\ConfigurationTemplates" to "uNhAddIns\Bin\Debug\" and edit to fit your needs.
-Also, rename this file to hibernate.cfg.xml
+4-Copy one template from "uNhAddIns\ConfigurationTemplates" to unhaddins.Test project folder rename this file to hibernate.cfg.xml and change the connection settings to fit your needs.